newnonsick/matchav2/README.md

 ### Leave Commands

 *   Leave requests are automatically tracked when messages are sent in designated attendance channels.
-The bot will analyze the message content using Gemini AI to extract leave details.
+The bot will analyze the message content using Google Gemini AI to extract leave details.
 *   `/leave_summary [date]`: Displays a summary of all leaves recorded for a specific date (defaults to today).

 ### Admin Commands